campoy/jsonenums/README.md

 source files that represent a single Go package.

 The `-type` flag accepts a comma-separated list of types so a single run can generate methods for multiple types.
-The default output file is t_string.go, where t is the lower-cased name of the first type listed.
+The default output file is t_jsonenums.go, where t is the lower-cased name of the first type listed.
 THe suffix can be overridden with the `-suffix` flag.